shpongledsummer/atmospheric-weather-card/README.md

 <details>
 <summary><strong>Chips</strong></summary>

-Chips are the small detail sensors below (or next to) the top text.
-You can define as many as you want — each one is its own entity reading, with optional icon, label, width, overflow behavior, and tap action.
+Chips are the small detail elements below (or next to) the top text.
+Each chip can display either live entity data or forecast data, and you can define as many as you want.
+Every chip has its own entity, optional icon, label, width, overflow behavior, and tap action.
 The row layout controls whether they wrap, scroll horizontally, or sit in a fixed grid.

+For a more detailed walkthrough — including how to set up forecast chips, per-chip styling, and free positioning — see the [Chips guide](#chips).

 **Row options**